0

 samolus algae

-This happens when changes in environmental parameters induce adaptation stress that weaken plants which become vulnerable to algae.
+This occurs when changes in environmental parameters induce adaptive stress that weakens plants, making them vulnerable to algae.

 But I didn't do anything!?

-While the impact of some events are expected: e.g. electricity outages and adding a large school of fish (spike in organic waste), system shocks often arise from 3 'silent killers'.
+While the effects of some events are expected: e.g. power outages and the addition of a large school of fish (spike in organic waste), system shocks are often caused by 3 "silent killers".

 • Slow organic waste accumulation (to a tipping point)